binjr/binjr/UNRELEASED.md

+## THIS IS A SNAPSHOT PREVIEW
+#### New features are not entirely stable and might change in incompatible ways in the next release

 * _[Breaking Change]_ The plugin API for *binjr* v3.0.0 is no longer compatible with previous versions.
 * _[Breaking Change]_ The format for saved workspace in *binjr* v3.0.0 has changed and is not compatible with previous versions
 * _[New]_ *binjr* is now able to handle and render time series with data types other than numerical values.